veerraj/whosefifaflag/README.md

 # whosefifaflag
-This Web App is made to identify the fafa world cup Playing nations Flags.
+This Web App is made to identify the fifa world cup Playing nations Flags.

 ---
 How to start this webapp